 Lose extra weight

 Weight gain frequently causes an increase in blood pressure.
-In addition to raising blood pressure, being overweight can lead to sleep apnea, which disrupts breathing while you’re asleep.
+Being overweight can cause sleep apnea, which interferes with breathing while you’re asleep, in addition to increasing blood pressure.
 One of the best way-of-life adjustments for lowering blood pressure is weight loss.
-Even a minor weight loss can help lower blood pressure if you are obese or overweight.
+If you are overweight or obese, even a small weight decrease can help lower your blood pressure.
 The size of the waistline is also important.
-High blood pressure risk can be increased by carrying too much weight around the waist.
+Excessive weight around the waist can raise the risk of high blood pressure.
 So, it’s better to lose weight around your waist also.

 Quit smoking